readium/ts-toolkit/navigator/docs/audio/CustomizingListeners.md

 - `positionChanged`: fires when the current playback position has changed
 - `timelineItemChanged`: fires when the active `TimelineItem` changes (optional)
 - `error`: fires when an error occurs during audio playback
-- `ended`: fires when an audio track finishes playing
+- `trackEnded`: fires when an audio track finishes playing
 - `play`: fires when audio playback starts or resumes
 - `pause`: fires when audio playback is paused
 - `metadataLoaded`: fires when audio metadata has loaded, including duration, text tracks, and loading state